ronghanghu/vit_10b_fsdp_example/README.md

 |  |  |_...
 ```
 You can use a Persistent Disk or a Filestore NFS on GCP to store the ImageNet-1k dataset.

+Also, you can also use `--fake_data` to run on fake datasets (dummy images filled with all zeros) as an alternative way to test the model.

 ### Running the experiments